-- Complete this form.
+- Complete the Wellness Joint Fund form available here.
 Please note that the form requires the signature of either your Graduate Program Coordinator, the Graduate Chair, or the Department Chair .

-- Email the completed application to the SOGS VP Advocacy (firstname.lastname@example.org)
+- Email the completed application form to the SOGS VP Advocacy (email@example.com)

 Regulations of the Wellness Joint Fund: